A BRIEF BIOGRAPHY OF CHRISTINE DE PISAN

 Christine de Pisan was a great woman writer of the Middle Ages.
 Her father Tommaso was a famous academic and she was born in Italy about 1363.
 When she was an infant Christine and her family moved to France, where her father was employed by the French king.
 In 1379 Christine married Etienne de Castel.
 Christine had 3 children, 1 girl and 2 boys.
 However her husband died young in 1390.

 Christine was devastated and she took to writing poetry to express her grief.
 Soon she gained a reputation as a gifted poet.
 Christine became a professional writer.
-She wrote on many subjects, often defending women Among her famous books are Letters to the God of Love (1399) and The Book of the City of Ladies (1405), which championed women and their place in society.
+She wrote on many subjects.
+Among her famous books are Letters to the God of Love (1399) and The Book of the City of Ladies (1405), which championed women and their place in society.
 Her last work was The Poem of Joan of Arc written in 1429.
 Christine de Pisan died around 1430.

 A Brief Biography of Joan of Arc